vortusapp/DatesFromStrings/readme.md

 Java 19.0.1 JVM

 ## Instructions:
-Download the DateTest.jar file from out/artifacts/DateTest_jar/ and run it with the command java -jar DateTest.jar The program will ask you to enter a date, and then will print out the date object it thinks you meant.
+Download the `DateTest.jar` file from `out/artifacts/` and run it in a terminal with the command `java -jar DateTest.jar` The program will ask you to enter a date, and then will print out the date object it thinks you meant.
-If you want to exit the program, enter "exit" as the date.
+If you want to exit the program, enter `exit` as the date.
 If you want to see the code, download the source code and open it in your favorite IDE.

 ## Troubleshooting: